Shiling42/markdown-cv/index.md

   - Undergraduate Research Project at Beijing Normal University.
 Supervisor: Prof. Qing Ai
   - Funding: China National University Student Innovation & Entrepreneurship Development Program (No.201610027101) -->

+## Teaching and Supervising

+- 1 Master thesis and  1 Master semester project at EPFL
+- Teaching Assistant, Analytic mechanics at EPFL, 2022/23
+- Teaching Assistant, Statistical physics of biomacromoleculesat at EPFL, 2022
+- Teaching Assistant, Biophysics : physics of the cell at EPFL, 2021

+## Service

+`2022-now`
+**Founder and organizer of *Statistical Physics Youth Communications***
+- Founded and lead a vibrant community of 250+ early-career researchers in statistical physics
+- Coordinate monthly online seminars featuring cutting-edge research, with 14 successful sessions completed

+`2024-2025`
+**Co-organizer of *JiZhi Nonequilibrium Statistical Physics Reading Group***
+- Design and coordinate a structured 16-session program covering fundamental and advanced topics

 ## Invited Talks
 `2024`